fizwit/easy_update/README.md

 * **--search** [modulename] Search is used to lookup a single module as an argument.
 Search does not read or write to a file.
 Dependencies will be output if found.
 This is handy for checking new packages.
 Search requires the command line arguments; --pyver or --rver and --biocver to determine which repository to search.

-* **--meta** Display all metadata available from a repository.
+* **--meta** Display metadata available from the repository.
 The output is very verbose and should be used for debugging purposes.
 The output is written to stdout.

 * **--pyver**  Only use in conjunction with search.
 Specify only the major minor version numbers; --pyver 3.6.